ndabAP/vue-sails-example/README.md

 First, you have to build up your Vue.js components and merge them with Sails.js.
 This can be done with `cd frontend && npm run build`.
 Now do `cd ../backend && sails lift` and then open your browser and go to [localhost:1337](http://localhost:1337).

 ### Development
-`cd backend && sails lift` and then `cd ../frontend && npm run dev` after that open [localhost:8080](http://localhost:8080) in your browser.
+`cd backend && sails lift` and then `cd ../frontend && npm run dev`.
+After that open [localhost:8080](http://localhost:8080) in your browser.

 ## Components used
-The following components are used in this project:
+The following components are used in this project.

 ### [Sails.js](https://github.com/balderdashy/sails)
 This is the backend and data provider.